Diploma Level 2 - Engineering

 3. Students with grade 4 in Maths who achieve distinction also need staff endorsement to progress.

 The BTEC level 2 Engineering course here at ONE is full time and runs over one year.
-It consists of 9/10 units of which two are externally assessed by examination, the remaining units are internally assessed and externally verified.
+It consists of 9/10 units, the units are internally assessed and externally verified.
 The optional units are chosen to ensure that a wide breadth of engineering principles are completed, also, that teaching staff specialisms are utilised to their fullest in order to give the student the opportunity to develop new skills and understanding in our teachers specialised subjects, of which there are many.
 Also, students will be required to complete a one week work experience placement in order to gain further understanding of how an engineering workplace operates.

 Some of the skills gained include: the understanding of how the engineered world operates, the design of new products and what materials to use in their development, how to maintain various products, the use of various hand tools and machines, health and safety in the engineering environment and mathematics for engineering.